Leap of Faith: Congregational Mentoring

 Based on Peter Morales' consultation with large and growing congregations, Leap of Faith is more a methodology than a program, inviting congregations into learning communities with larger congregations.

 The first year we worked with twelve aspiring and mentoring congregations in five learning communities.
 Each aspiring congregation made a weekend learning journey to their mentoring congregation in addition to regular phone and web contact throughout the year.
 They each made a video about their experiences.
-A General Assembly (GA) workshop was presented in Charlotte at GA2011.
+A General Assembly workshop was presented in Charlotte in 2011.

 A professional outside evaluation team reports that Leap of Faith consistently: